 Many people aren’t aware of the powerful medicinal benefits of cayenne pepper because they often associate it with the discomfort and burning sensation that it causes when you eat it.
 That said, cayenne pepper is actually much better at helping you heal wounds than it is at causing them.

 Cayenne pepper can help to boost immunity and fight inflammation when consumed or applied externally.
 That said, you do not want to apply cayenne directly to an open wound or it will hurt quite a bit (though it will, indeed, heal faster).
-Topically, it should just be used to heal bruises, except for the most hardcore people.
+Topically, it should just be used to heal bruises.

 Cayenne can be found in the form of creams and salves in many health food stores and some pharmacies.
 You can also buy it as a spice at pretty much any grocery store and make it into your own health products.